paulhibbitts/docsify-this-multiple-page-site/topic-2.md

 </div>

-And here is yet some more sample **Markdown** content, including using two columns with text and and image.
+And here is yet some more sample **Markdown** content, including using two columns with text and an image.

 <div class="row">
 <div class="column">